As long as:

 As long as the offer of purchase rights constitutes a private offer, generally no affirmative securities law requirements are implicated.

-Approval from the China Securities Regulatory Commission (CSRC) for the offer of stock awards by China listed companies is required.
-However, the Chinese securities laws are silent as to whetherthe offer of stock awards by overseas listed companies is subject to approval by CSRC, and there are no procedures for foreign issuers to obtain such approval.
+Approval from the China Securities Regulatory Commission (CSRC) for the offer of stock awards by China-listed companies is required.
+However, the Chinese securities laws are silent as to whether the offer of stock awards by overseas listed companies is subject to approval by CSRC, and there are no procedures for foreign issuers to obtain such approval.
 Although the CSRC has informally stated that the offer of purchase rights is not subject to approval requirements, given the CSRC's guidance is informal and non-binding, a company offering purchase rights should nonetheless consider measures to reduce the risk in the event that such an offer is deemed subject to CSRC approval.

 As long as the award of stock purchase rights is not deemed to be a public offer, securities requirements generally do not apply.
 Awards addressed to more than 500 shareholders of the issuer entity must comply with public offer rules.

-Even if employee stock purchase rights are considered securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements if one or more prospectus exemptions apply (eg, the 150-person exemption) in accordance with the EU Prospectus Regulation.
+Even if employee stock purchase rights are considered securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements if 1 or more prospectus exemptions apply (eg, the 150-person exemption) in accordance with the EU Prospectus Regulation.

 In a Simplified Stock Company, hereinafter “S.A.S.”
 (Sociedad de Acciones Simplificada) the Company may issue several types of shares.
 This could contemplate stock purchase rights.
 However, S.A.S.s cannot be listed.